MichaelCrawley1/metallicaTourProject/README.md

 The motivation for this project was quite simple.
 I am a recent software development graduate and I didn't have a CRUD (Create, Read, Update, Delete) type app in my portfolio to show.
 Through this development life cycle I now do.
 It is all core, no frameworks used.
 HTML5, CSS, Javascript with AJAX techniques and PHP and MySql.

 Certain technologies and techniques were utilised to easy the development process.
 I personally find while CSS is relatively easy to pick up and understand compared to other computer languages, the cascading nature of this language makes debugging a comparative, 'nightmare'.
 Therefore I used as many proven CSS tools to my disposal to mitigate this debugging challenge.
-Namely; SASS for the the CSS organisation, Block Object Modifier techniques (BEM) to make CSS easy to follow and subsequently fix.
-Finally,  Grid and Flexbox CSS techniques were heavily used in this project to keep the project responsive and for the UI to look intuitive.
+Namely; SASS for the the CSS organisation, Block Element Modifier techniques (BEM) to make CSS easy to follow and subsequently fix.
+Finally,  Grid and Flexbox CSS techniques were heavily used in this project to keep the project responsive and for the user interface (UI) to look intuitive.

 </br>